Home » Posts tagged 'Humanity'

 A typical sortie would last at least 5, sometimes 7, hours, commencing any time between 10pm and midnight.
 Five, six or seven hours of noise and vibration.
 Hours, I can only imagine, of sheer terror as they wondered, on the outward leg, what awaited them as they crossed into enemy air space.
 There would, I am sure, have been plenty of thumping from anti-arcraft shells exploding around them and the ever present threat of attack from German fighter aircraft.

 Their role, as pathfinders, involved them arriving on scene ahead of the main force to drop flares in order to illuminate the target.
 They would then drop their own bomb load and hang around photographing and noting the damage before being the last to leave the area.
 Sounds to me like the most dangerous of operations.
-Little wonder that so few failed to return.
+Little wonder that so many failed to return.

 It’s more than twenty years now since I acquired a set of the operations record book pages for the squadron for the period leading up to my father’s last sortie.
 Reading some of the entries whilst preparing for this piece I came across the following entry for one of the crews, describing an aborted mission that took place on the 25th May 1943.